loveencounterflow/intertype/README.md

 * (**cD**) In case `D.create` is not set (or set to `null` or `undefined`) and `fields` is set (to a POD), walk over the field declarations in `fields` and look up the corresponding values in `template` one by one; if the template field holds a function, call that function, otherwise use the field value as-is.
-  Functions can only be set as return values from functions.
-Where `template` is missing a field, `Intertype::create()` will try to supply with the `create` method according to that field's declared type.
+  Functions can only be set as return values from functions. **cDa** Where `template` is missing a field, `Intertype::create()` will try to supply with the `create` method according to that field's declared type.
 * (**cE**) A compile-time error will be thrown if `fields` is set and `template` is set to any value except `null`, `undefined` or a POD.